 Facilitated by Aninia Nadig and Cathy Watson, Humanitarian Standards Partnership

-Humanitarian and development practitioners alike will benefit from learning how humanitarian standards can support and strengthen market-aware and market-based approaches to response, recovery and long-term resiliency.
-In this session we will explore how the seven standards that comprise the Humanitarian Standards Partnership can and should be utilized when designing, implementing or evaluating market systems programs in emergency response and longer-term development contexts.
-Applying a market systems lens, the session will introduce participants to the basic structure and purpose of humanitarian standards, explore the key actions, key indicators and guidance notes that lead to resiliency, and learn how the seven sets of Standards contribute to Quality and Accountability to Affected Populations.
-Through practical exercises, discussion and learning activities, participants will engage with the standards and draw out their relevance for their respective fields of expertise.
+Humanitarian and development practitioners alike benefited from learning how humanitarian standards can support and strengthen market-aware and market-based approaches to response, recovery and long-term resiliency.
+This session explored how the seven standards that comprise the Humanitarian Standards Partnership can and should be utilized when designing, implementing or evaluating market systems programs in emergency response and longer-term development contexts.
+Applying a market systems lens, the session introduced participants to the basic structure and purpose of humanitarian standards, explore the key actions, key indicators and guidance notes that lead to resiliency, and learn how the seven sets of Standards contribute to Quality and Accountability to Affected Populations.
+Through practical exercises, discussion and learning activities, participants engaged with the standards and draw out their relevance for their respective fields of expertise.

 Aninia Nadig, Policy and Practice Manager